eda-labs/nfd24-lab/docs/lab2-backup.md

 hide: navigation
 ---

 # Lab 2: It's Friday...
-Go Ahead, Push to Prod!
+Go Ahead, Push to Prod

 Need to add a VLAN to your data center?
 Push some new ACLs or BGP policies on your border leafs?
 Best not attempt that on a Friday in case something goes wrong.
 But what if it were safe to do so?
 What if you knew exactly what was going to happen before making the change and knew that if anything were to go wrong the entirety of your network would be rolled back to a good working state?